desihub/imaginglss/docs/install.rst

  - mpi4py, for the parallel infrastructure.

  - fitsio 0.9.8 + for accessing FITS files.
-   Do not use 0.9.7 for this bug: https://github.com/esheldon/fitsio/issues/39 which affects building catalogue cache.
+   Do not use 0.9.7 due this bug: https://github.com/esheldon/fitsio/issues/39 which affects building catalogue cache.
-   For now, we can install rc2 prerelease of fitsio.
+   For now, you can install the rc2 prerelease of fitsio.

    .. code-block:: bash